+The CATPA Board will convene and review all submitted applications.
 The Board will support and use established application procedures, requirements, guiding principles, evaluation criteria and procedures for reviewing, evaluating and awarding grants.
 All applications will be reviewed pursuant to §42-5-112 (3) (a) C.R.S. and apply the Guiding Principles.
 The Board will then assess each application and apply the Criteria-Based Evaluation methodologies to determine the best value for the use of CATPA funds.
+CATPA Applications will be reviewed and considered, where applicants are expected to: